kcnotes/cs9444-notes/comp9444/4 Geometry.md

 * [https://www.cs.cmu.edu/~dst/pubs/byte-hiddenlayer-1989.pdf](https://www.cs.cmu.edu/~dst/pubs/byte-hiddenlayer-1989.pdf)

 ## Vanishing and Exploding Gradients
-* When weights are too small, differentials become smaller as you backpropogate through the layers
+* When weights are too small, differentials become smaller as you backpropogate through the layers (exponentially, due to chain rule)
 * When weights are too large, activations in higher layers saturate to extreme values - gradients also become very small
 * Weights with intermediate values - differentials sometimes gets multiplied many times where the transfer function is steep - blow up
 * Solved by: